bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Mechanic here tells the story way better than I do.
 So if you ever get bored, ask him to tell that for you.
 All right, so why am I here?
-We're talking about Datum, and I hope that everybody here knows what Datum is at least a little bit.
+We're talking about DATUM, and I hope that everybody here knows what DATUM is at least a little bit.
 It's a protocol that OCEAN  has developed and is pushing for decentralized template creation.
 I personally want to see decentralized mining and template creation back in Bitcoin.
 That used to be a bigger thing than it was.